simple-crypto/simple-website/organization.md

 the report and identify promising developments.
 The report is updated based on this feedback.
 * <strong><em>Step 3.</em></strong> The scientific council reviews the proposed developments and establishes a priority list with potential developers.
 The report is updated based on this feedack.
-* <strong><em>Step 4.</em></strong> Developers are contacted following the priority list and open source projects are launched for one year given the budget constraints.
+* <strong><em>Step 4.</em></strong> The association board approves the report.
+Developers are contacted following the priority list and open source projects are launched for one year given the budget constraints.

 The two main criteria driving the selection of the projects are:
-* Their scientific maturity (i.e., the existence of a theortical background to back them up or convincing proofs-of-concept from the academic literature).
+* Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature to back them up).
-* Their mid/long-term relevance of the developements for industrial applications.
+* Their mid/long-term relevance for emerging industrial applications.

 **Lifetime of the association's projects**

 The typical lifetime of an open source project follows the following steps:

-* <strong><em>Target identification</em></strong>.
-The association researchers
-will follow relevant research advances and write a yearly report summarizing progresses and potential next developments.
-A yearly sponsors' workshop will take place to collect feedback and additional suggestions of future developments, based on which the report will be updated.
-The report will finally be transmitted to a scientific council which will again provide feedback and lead to an update of the report.
-The association board will decide on the yearly developments based on this process.

 * <strong><em>Development</em></strong>.
 The selected projects will be developed towards prototype codes with accurate documentation, and their